Nadine2016/knative/app-tutorial.md

 # Deploying application workloads
 {: #knative-deploy-app-tutorial}

-With this tutorial, deploy a containerized application in a serverless fashion using the Coligo CLI.
+With this tutorial, deploy a containerized application in a serverless fashion by using the Coligo CLI.
 The application scales to zero when not in use.

 ** Before you start**